Pathogen Biology Laboratory, Department of Biotechnology & Bioinformatics, University of Hyderabad, India

-3. Department of Biotechnology, GOI: Helicobacter pylori genome program under the Infection Biology Task Force (beginning 2013).
+3. Department of Biotechnology, GOI: Helicobacter pylori genome program under the Human Genetics and Genomics Task Force (May 2013 - May 2016).

 4) Marie Curie Actions IRSES project under the 7th Framework program of the European Commission - INDOEUROPEAN-MATHDS - 'Mathematics in Health and Disease' wherein Dr Ahmed is a Principal Investigator from Indian side.